RyanAmeri/blog/0007-deep-js-foundations-v3.md

 Dynamic Scope has the advantage that it gives our functions a lot more flexibility.
 Our function can basically behave differently based on where it was called from, making them much more reusable.
 Dynamic scope however is generally harder to debug since most programmers aren't accustomed to its intricacies.
 It is also pretty impossible to optimise therefore suffers performance penalties.

 JavaScript is a lexically scoped language (unlike what some might say).
-However it does have mechanisms (namely closure) that enable it to have many of the benefits of dynamically scoped languages while still being optimisable and performant.
-We'll cover closure more in a future section.
+However it does have mechanisms (namely closure and `this`) that enable it to have many of the benefits of dynamically scoped languages while still being optimisable and performant.
+We'll cover closure and `this` more in a future section.
 For those who want to know about dynamic vs lexical scope, Wikipedia has a [good easy explanation](<https://en.wikipedia.org/wiki/Scope_(computer_science)#Lexical_scope_vs._dynamic_scope>).

 ## Function Scoping